gianni-rosato/svt-av1-psy/Docs/svt-av1-encoder-design.md

 in-loop deblocking filter, CDEF and restoration filter; followed by entropy coding and packetization.

-An important aspect of the encoder architecture is that it supports multiple encoder instances.
-That is, an encoder implemented based on the architecture described in this document would be capable of encoding a 720p sequence and a completely independent 1080p sequence simultaneously.
-At any given time, some of the motion estimation, coding loop, entropy encoder, etc. processes would be working on the 720p sequence while the other processes would be working on the 1080p sequences.
-In addition, the architecture supports encoding different pictures (whether they are associated with the same instance or not) in the pipeline at any given time instant.

 In the SVT-AV1 encoder, a picture could be divided into segments.
 Parallelism in the encoder could be achieved at multiple levels.
 At the process level, different processes could be running simultaneously,